Field Experience

 If you could have made the same or similar speech prior to your Field Experience, you have not achieved the hoped-for specificity, depth and overall engagement with the assignment.
 Demonstrate your new learning!

-The assignment will be assessed by program faculty, including your supervising adviser.
-In considering the effectiveness of the presentation, we will ask the following:
+The assignment will be assessed by two members of the ENSU program faculty, including your supervising adviser whenever possible.

-- demonstrate professionalism in design and delivery particularly related to both oral and visual presentation skills?
+- Did the presentation demonstrate professionalism in design and delivery, including both oral and visual presentation skills?